Understanding Outdoor Advertising Restrictions

 Schools and Places of Worship

 Advertising near schools and places of worship is usually restricted.
-This keeps certain ads away from children and out of sacred spaces.
+Billboard restrictions are in place to keep certain ads away from children and out of sacred spaces.

 Outdoor Advertising on Highways and Scenic Routes